NoLieNoSean/NoNotes/content/Notes/Retractions and fixed points.md

 tags:
 ---
 > [!Abstract]
-> We use our knowledge of the [[Covering Spaces and the Fundamental Group#^91f4c3|fundamental group of the circle]] to prove some classical results in topology.
+> We use our knowledge of the [[Homotopy, Covering Spaces and the Fundamental Group#^91f4c3|fundamental group of the circle]] to prove some classical results in topology.

 > [!Definition] Retraction
 > If $A\subseteq X$, a **retraction** of $X$ onto $A$ is a continuous map $r:X\to A$ such that $r\ | \ A=\mathrm{id}_{A}$.
 If such a map $r$ exists, we say that $A$ is a retract of $X$.